aminespinoza10/virtual-network-integration-recipes/src/az-containerapps-apim-appgw/README.md

 ## Considerations

-If you need or just want to access the API in internal mode then the best recommendation is to create a virtual machine and a new instance of Bastion (any of them are included in this scenario).
+- If you need or just want to access the API in internal mode then the best recommendation is to create a virtual machine and a new instance of Bastion (any of them are included in this scenario).

 If you do so then you can access the swagger url of the API.

 ![Response](./media/swagger.png)

+- Both, Bicep and Terraform files are using the most basic structures in order to make them more readable and easy to understand.
+We are not using modules, variables or remote backend for a production environment it is strongly recommended to adapt the best practices.